maxims94/solana-debugger/README.md

 ## Troubleshooting

-### Missing shared libraries for `solana-lldb`
+### Linux: Missing shared libraries for `solana-lldb`

 When trying to run `solana-lldb`, it may report missing libraries.
-Note that `solana-lldb` has been compiled against Ubuntu 20.04 libraries.
+Note that the `solana-lldb` Linux binary has been compiled against Ubuntu 20.04 libraries.
 So, it may be that some of them are not available on your system.

 The preferred solution is to install them through your package manager.